R-Var25/rvarela_dataviz_portfolio/final-project-part-two.md

 https://public.tableau.com/views/AMCAttendancevsNetflixSubscribers_v2024_3/Sheet2?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link

-## Storyboard
+# Storyboard

-Introduction:
+## Introduction:

 I plan to open up with a personal annecdote on one of my fondest memories tied to the AMC Theater at Times Square.
-This would then tie into the
+This would then tie into the examining of the entire neighborhood around the theater and the overall decline of the theatrical industry has impacted everyone on the local level.

+### Update:
+Due to the change in audience for the project, I will no longer center the narrative on the theatrical industry and the health of Times Square and the community around it.
+However, I will use my memory of the movies in Time Square to engage with the audience, helping them remember a key memory of their time at the movies.
+It will allow everyone to connect and spread good feelings before the depressing information that will come later.

-Rising Action:
+## Rising Action:

+There will be a shift in the story, as I ask those movie going public to come on a journey to see what the Movie Theater Industry currently looks like.
+We will take the joy from their childhood and build in suspense, placing the audinece on emotional roller coaster.

+### Update:
+There will be NO CHANGE to this progression as it helps to build momementum for the call to action.

-Climax:
+## Climax:

+We then show the audience a raw look at the current state of the theatrical industry.
+How a century old business is slowly crumbling away, being beaten by a beheamouth with exponental revenue growth and steady subscribership, Netflix.
+We are introducing them to a world where it is possible that there will be no movie theaters in a few years, leading to the loss of many jobs, the crumbling of neighborhoods, and the loss of a collective cultural experience.

+### Update:
+While the overall progression won't change, the excecution of it will, as we now have a different audience.
+While we still focus on the possible loss of the movie theater experience, it will be more in the context of loosing revenue and jobs for AMC employees and shareholders.

-Falling Action:
+## Falling Action:

+We begin to show the audinece what they can do to save the movie experience by showcasing recent viral moments inspired by them enagaging with the movies.

+### Update:
+We show our new audience the most successful Theatrical Releases post-COVID and paint a picture of a pattern they all have in common, they were all huge cutural events.
+This will be done by using social media posts of people attending these movies, show how the audience engages with these cultural events.

-Call to Action:
+## Call to Action:

+GO TO THE MOVIES!!!!!!

+### Update:
+Changed to: MAKE MOVIES AN EVENT!
+CREATE FOMO!
+WE ONLY LIVE ONCE, SO EXPEIRENCE ONE OF THE FEW COMMUNIAL CULTURAL MOMEMNTS LEFT.